NLeSC/symposium/src/content/agenda.md

     activity: Breakout sessions 4

   - time: 11:45 – 12:15
-    activity: Keynote 4 by Fabio Kon, São Paulo Research Foundation (FAPESP) and Professor of Computer Science the University of São Paulo
+    activity: Keynote 4 by Fabio Kon, Special Advisor to the São Paulo Research Foundation (FAPESP) and Professor of Computer Science at the University of São Paulo

   - time: 12:15 – 13:15
     activity: Lunch